 • Competency Areas (11): Clusters of related Knowledge and Skill statements that correlate with one’s capability to perform Tasks in a particular domain.

 To explore the updated version of the NICE Framework, click on the Work Role Categories below or use the links at the top of this page to search within the NICE Framework components.
-To learn more, review the NICE Framework Overview PDF
+To learn more, visit the NICE Framework Resource Center(link is external) and review the NICE Framework Overview PDF(link is external).